Wisconsin Honesty Testing Discrimination Attorneys

 Examples of lie detector tests include polygraphs, voice stress analyzers, and psychological stress evaluators, and any other mechanical or electronic test that is used to create an opinion about the honesty of an individual.

 Legal Lie Detector & Polygraph Tests

 There are, however, exceptions which allow employers to legally administer lie detector and polygraph tests:

 - When the honesty test is used in connection with an ongoing investigation involving economic loss or injury to the employer’s business if:

-- You have access to the property that is the subject of the investigation
+- The individual has access to the property that is the subject of the investigation

-- Your employer has reasonable suspicion that you were involved in the activity being investigated
+- The employer has reasonable suspicion that the individual was involved in the activity being investigated

-- Your employer provides a written statement to you before the test which identifies the reason you are being tested and why your employer believes you were involved
+- The employer provides a written statement to the individual before the test which identifies the reason he or she is being tested and why the employer believes the individual was involved

-- Your employer performs certain security services, or manufactures, distributes, or dispenses controlled substances
+- An employer performs certain security services, or manufactures, distributes, or dispenses controlled substances